-166 of APC, administrative acts shall not be performed, before the expiration of the terms of their challenge, and if complaint or protest is submitted - before the settling the dispute by the appropriate authority.
-So, the challenge stops the execution of administrative acts.
+Injunctive relief for halting the enforcement of individual administrative acts (individual and general) concerning the environment is regulated by the Administrative Procedure Code (APC).
+According to article 90 and article 166 of APC, administrative acts shall not be performed, before the expiration of the terms of their challenge, and if complaint or protest is submitted - before the settling the dispute by the appropriate authority.
+So, the challenge stops the execution of the individual administrative acts.
+At the same time, the contestation shall not stay the enforcement of the general administrative acts and the statutory administrative acts, according to article 180, paragraph 1 and article 190, paragraph 1 of the APC, but the court may stay the enforcement.

-Despite this, however, article 60, paragraph 1 of APC allows "the administrative act to include an order/direction/disposition for preliminary enforcement, when necessary, with the purpose of ensuring the life and health of citizens, protecting state or public interests of vital importance, in danger that it can be prevented or seriously hampered the performance of the act, or if by the delay of execution may follow significant or difficult to repair damage, or at the request of either of the parties - for protecting its particularly important interest.
-In the latter case the administrative authority requires a guarantee".
+It should be taken into account Despite this, however, that article 60, paragraph 1 of APC allows "the administrative act to include an order/direction/disposition for preliminary enforcement, when necessary, with the purpose of ensuring the life and health of citizens, protecting state or public interests of vital importance, in danger that it can be prevented or seriously hampered the performance of the act, or if by the delay of execution may follow significant or difficult to repair damage, or at the request of either of the parties - for protecting its particularly important interest.
+In the latter case the administrative authority requires a guarantee.